 Established in 2017, BttB has a strong foothold in New South Wales and is now spreading across Victoria, with support from the Newsboys Foundation.
 Before this year, roughly 2500 youths had exposure to BttB’s work, but expansion has accelerated and this year, 5000 kids will have been touched in some way.
 Adam says that includes community days and other such events, and points to a more essential figure: more than 1000 youths in BttB’s intensive programs, including one-on-one mentoring, accommodation and other committed support.

-The support of the Newsboys Foundation has been central to the not for profit enterprise’s success and expansion.
+The support of the Newsboys Foundation has been central to the not-for-profit enterprise’s success and expansion.
 “Newsboys supported us with some funding, but it’s more been the introductions to other philanthropic organisations or corporate leaders,” Adam said.
 “Newsboys has provided great credibility for us because it has been around for such a long time and is so respected.
 Knowing Newsboys is on our team carries some weight when we go to talk to people.”

 One of those organisations was the Gruppetto Fund, looking to expand its philanthropic support at Newsboys’ direction (see separate story).
 Chair Mark Duncan said BttB appealed as a partner right away.
 “They (BttB) do a lot of work with kids from the juvenile justice system and of the kids they work with, the reoffending rate is less than one per cent.
 For us, that’s just a remarkable stat and a remarkable bit of evidence that what they are doing is fantastic.
 It’s startling.